-Residential development within commercial areas should be compatible with and complementary to business activity.
+Residential development within commercial areas should be of compatible intensity with and complementary to business activity.

 Policy LU-3.3: Encourage housing, offices, community facilities, shops, and services at or near the park and ride lots and other transit facilities.